udithab99x/DevQuest-2025-Guide/README.md

 **Create Environment File:**

-You need to create .env file
+You need to create .env file relevent to the code

 **Validate the Environment Setup:**